ClementNerma/NightOS/docs/specs/kernel/syscalls.md

 Send a message through a [service socket exchange](ipc.md#exchanges-and-messages).
 This syscall can also be used to create a new exchange.

+Sending a non-zero error code will close the exchange.

 **Arguments:**

 - Socket identifier (8 bytes)